foliovision/fv-wordpress-flowplayer/readme.txt

 == Frequently Asked Questions ==

+= What if the FV Flowplayer 5 doesn't work for me? =

+No worries.

+1. You can always downgrade to version the Flash version.
+You do lose a lot of mobile and iOS capability but you didn't have it in the first place.
+1. Contact us via [support](http://foliovision.com/support).
+We are actively investigating and fixing people's sites now during the initial release period.
+We will help you to get FV Flowplayer 5 working in your environment.

+FV Flowplayer 5 Pro comes with a money back guarantee so you can even try the commercial no-branding version risk free.
+Or make it work first with the free versions.

+Thank you for being part of the HMTL 5 mobile video revolution!

 = I get an error message like this when activating the plugin: Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /wp-content/plugins/fv-wordpress-flowplayer/models/flowplayer.php on line 4 =